An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 As the main hub of Koh Phangan, Thong Sala is a bustling town with plenty of fun things to do.

-The street markets are the town’s best attraction; tourists and locals both come together in the evenings to browse through the local goods and gorge on some delicious street food.
+The street markets are the town’s best attraction; tourists and locals both come together in the evenings to browse through the local goods and gorge on some delicious Thai food.

 The Phantip Night Market opens every evening and has some of the best street food on the island.

-Every Saturday, the main street of Thong Sala turns into a Walking Street Market.
+Every Saturday, the main street of Thong Sala turns into a Walking Street Market, also known as the Thong Sala Night Market.

-At this market, the streets become pedestrian-only as local vendors fill the road with their own stalls selling souvenirs, clothing, jewelry, and other homemade goods.
+At Thong Sala Night Market, the streets become pedestrian-only as local vendors fill the road with their own stalls selling souvenirs, clothing, jewelry, and other homemade goods.
+There is also plenty of Thai food to eat!

 11. Watch a Movie at an Outdoor Cinema